 The gender constructions and the nature and extent of the discrimination experienced vary across these categories of victims/survivors and each requires a nuanced and tailored approach.
 As it proceeds with its work, the IIIM remains alert to other categories of victims/survivors who are in a disadvantaged position due to discriminatory gender constructions and norms and will adjust the strategy as necessary.

 Historically, accountability processes for core international crimes have been largely adult-centric.
 It has been a challenge to sufficiently surface the full range of experiences of children and youth affected by conflict and to sufficiently include their perspectives in justice processes.
 Here too, we see structural factors, this time relating to children/youth, in operation, along with other forms of structural discrimination.
-The IIIM’s Children & Youth Strategy is designed to address these factors.
+The IIIM’s Strategy on Children and Youth is designed to address these factors.

 It recognises that age-related factors can drive and determine the nature of violence inflicted during conflict.
 Age-related factors also significantly influence the experience victims/survivors have of conflict-related harms and the response of accountability actors to them.
 The strategy aims to build on the growing momentum within the international community to expand consideration of conflict experiences for children and youth beyond the narrow categories of child soldiers and sexual violence crimes.
 It recognises that a nuanced and tailored response is required to address the full spectrum of experiences arising across different age categories.